 Testosterone is what makes you a man.
-It's a vital key hormone that plays an imperative role in the proper function and regulation of hormones, sex drive, appearance and muscular developement.
-Produced by the testicles and adrenal glands, testosterone controls your overall sense of well-being or lack their of.
-If you're experiencing some of the symptoms below, it may be due to low levels of testosterone.
+It's a vital key hormone that plays an imperative role in the proper function and regulation of hormones, sex drive, appearance, and muscular development.
+Produced by the testicles and adrenal glands, testosterone controls your overall sense of well-being or lack thereof.
+If you've been experiencing things such as chronic fatigue, moodiness or loss of sexual desire and sex drive, you could be due to low levels of testosterone.
+Continue reading to find out if you're exhibiting low t symptoms below.

-Testosterone is responsible for your sex drive, and one sign of low testosterone is losing it.
+Testosterone is responsible for your sex drive, and a symptom of low t is losing it.
 Every man differs in when and how often he likes to have sex.
 But if you have low testosterone, then your sex drive is non-existent.
-If you’ve been sleeping on the couch for more than three consecutive days, because you’re not in the mood, save yourself and your sanity, get your testosterone levels checked.
+If you’ve been sleeping on the couch for more than three consecutive days, because you’re not in the mood, save yourself and your sanity, get your testosterone levels checked, because you probably have low t.

 Feeling exhausted or tired at the end of the day is completely normal.
-But if you’re consistently suffering from high levels of fatigue, then chances are you may be experiencing low levels of testosterone.
+But if you’re consistently suffering from high levels of fatigue, then chances are you may be experiencing, a symptom of low testosterone.
 When you’re highly fatigued, it can decrease your motivation, drive, and ambition.
 Severe fatigue can affect many aspects of your life and can cause serious detriment to your well-being.
 It can affect your mood, causing depression, anxiety, irritability, and make you feel, well, less of a man.
 Pun intended.
 The last thing you want your partner to deal with is being flaccid and grouchy.
 It’s embarrassing, and honestly won’t be tolerated.
 Shape up, guy!

 Losing your hair is inevitable… for some of us.
 But if you were blessed with good genes and you’re losing your hair, it's a definite sign of low testosterone levels.
 Hormone and testosterone imbalance can lead to a greater decrease in hair loss and cause thinning due to squeezing hair follicles.
 If you can keep those hair follicles alive, then theoretically, hair growth can be restored.
 I’m not saying you’re going to look like the nubile 16-year-old boy with braces that you once were, but you’ll probably have more hair than you do now.